User Session Recording Technology for Security and Compliance Training Course

 - Understand essential security protocols

-- Understand some recent attacks against cryptosystems
+- Understand recent attacks against cryptosystems

-- Understand security concepts of Web services
+- Understand security concepts for Web services

 - Access sources and further readings on secure coding practices